 Add a televator to this without blocking the side sliding door, and you have a full-featured RV on a Mercedes-Benz Sprinter chassis with holding tanks and storage.
 The Atlas took years of design evolution and finding the right third-party vendor technologies.
 The difficulty of shrinking components takes time, effort, and innovation.

 If pricing is a concern for you, there are plenty of ProMaster, Sprinter, and Transit Class B RVs on the used market worth consideration.
-You may find that the best used Class B RV to buy are the classic American body styles that came before the European models that have plenty of life left in them.
+You may find that the best used Class B RV to buy are the classic American body styles that came before the European models with plenty of life left.

 RV manufacturers add their variations to these layout templates.
 Class B RVs that sleep four have pop-up lofts ideal for children to add additional sleeping space.
 You’ll find that movement throughout the motor coach has to be strategic if two or more people are standing up.